podgekhon/Kahoot-Clone-Backend/README.md

 ## Change Log

+17/09: Specify 12 merge requests rather than 11 for iteration 0, since there are 12 function stubs.

 ## 🫡 0.
 Aims:

 1. Demonstrate effective use of software development tools to build full-stack end-user applications.